 Finally, Kusatsu Onsen, in Gunma prefecture, is one of the most popular hot spring resorts in Japan.
 Located 1200 meters above the sea, it is also good for skiing during the winter and hiking the rest of the year.

-Check out our brand new guide about the 10 best onsen in Japan!
+Check out also our brand new guide about the 10 best onsen in Japan!

 During your travels in Japan, you will likely find onsen wherever you are.
 Bathing in an onsen will help you relax both body and mind, so do not hesitate to try them!